chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

    The log rotation policy for this service.
 Log files are rotated when they exceed ``file_maxbytes``.
 The maximum number of log files in the rotation is defined by ``num_to_keep``.
 Default value: ``{ 'file_maxbytes' => 104857600, 'num_to_keep' => 10 }``

 ``default['supermarket']['nginx']['multi_accept']``
-   Determines whether a worker process accepts a single connection at a time, all new connections at one time.
+   Determines whether a worker process accepts a single connection at a time, or all new connections at one time.
 The default value sets this to a single connection at a time.
 Default value: ``false``.

 ``default['supermarket']['nginx']['non_ssl_port']``
    The port on which the WebUI and API are bound for non-SSL connections.
 Default value: ``80``.
 Set to ``false`` to disable non-SSL connections.